-A range of environmental requirements and mitigation measures are identified in the EIS, the Response to DPIE Request for Information, the Infrastructure Approval and the updated Aboriginal cultural heritage assessment reports.
+A range of environmental requirements and mitigation measures are identified in the EIS, the Response to DPIE Request for Information and the Infrastructure Approval.
 Safeguards and management measures will be implemented to minimise or manage impacts to Aboriginal and non-Aboriginal heritage features.